Lakehouse Job History

 Stage Interface

-SQL execution is divided into each stage, and stages are executed from bottom to top.
+SQL execution is divided into stages, which are executed from bottom to top.
 Clicking on a specific stage will show the specific time consumption of each stage.

 Field information is explained as follows